tanvishinkre/seniorthesis/README.md

 Outcome variables: school enrollment, highest grade/education level completed, highest grade achieved at the time of each interview, reading level, and writing level

+The data from the Young Lives study is available through the UK Data Service, and through their portal, I have been able to download the original data from the study as well as a dataset that combines all the survey data specifically for Ethiopia.
+The downloaded data comes with data dictionaries that describe the different features and their values.
+The Ethiopia dataset contains data for 2999 children at each of the 5 rounds, so it has 14995 data points overall.
+This dataset contains 214 variables, which include panel information, general characteristics, household characteristics, and child characteristics.